ReactiveX/rxjs-core-notes/2017-05/may-08.md

  - TypeScript does not infer types through this sort of chaining.
  - Yet another way for people to use RxJS

+[@david-driscoll](https://github.com/david-driscoll) has a counter-proposal involving a more "pipeable" design to accommodate TypeScript type inference.
+In this design operators would be implemented with the source observable as the first argument.

 The outcome here is that @benlesh will talk to folks at Google (who really want this) and reach out to the TypeScript team to see if we can't get this resolved on the TypeScript side.

 ### Unifying AJAX: Both Angular and RxJS have an Observable-based implementation of AJAX, we should unify those into one framework-agnostic implementation